Fan Tan RollsPhoto Credit : Heath Robbins

-When done, these slightly sweet rolls are the match of any bakery Fan-Tan Rolls.
+These slightly sweet pull-apart Fan-Tan rolls, a.k.a.
+“New England buttermilk rolls,” are the match of any bakery dinner roll.
 The shaping is easy but looks fancy, and the texture is moist and firm.

 In a saucepan, heat buttermilk and 1/2 cup butter until buttermilk is warm (butter does not need to melt).
 Add to flour mixture.
 Blend with mixer at lowest speed until moistened, then beat for 2 minutes at medium speed.